Wigner rotations and an apparent paradox in relativistic quantum information: Physical system of the paradox

-in reference frame $S^{(0)}$, where $|\mb{p},\pm Z\rangle_j$ represents a state for particle $j$ with 4-momentum $(p^0,\mb{p})$, with $p^0=\sqrt{m^2c^4+c^2|\mb{p}|^2}$, and spin state pointing in the $\pm\mb{\hat{z}}$ direction, being the eigenvector of the Pauli matrix $\hat{\sigma}_z$ with eigenvalue $\pm1$.
+in reference frame $S^{(0)}$, where $|\mb{p},\pm Z\rangle$ represents a state for the particle with 4-momentum $(p^0,\mb{p})$, with $p^0=\sqrt{m^2c^4+c^2|\mb{p}|^2}$, and spin state pointing in the $\pm\mb{\hat{z}}$ direction, being the eigenvector of the Pauli matrix $\hat{\sigma}_z$ with eigenvalue $\pm1$.
 We are using Wigner's definition for spin \cite{wigner49}, that refers to the particle angular momentum in the rest frame for each momentum component.
 From now on we will use a system of units in which the speed of light in vacuum is $c=1$.
-In the above state particle 1 has momentum $p\mb{\hat{y}}$, particle 2 is in a superposition of two counter-propagating momenta $p\mb{\hat{y}}$ and $-p\mb{\hat{y}}$ and the particles are in an singlet state of spin, which is a maximally entangled state.
-This state can be constructed, for instance, if there is a decay of a particle without spin into two spin-1/2 particles inside a potential well that retains only particle 2 and particle 1 propagates in the $\mb{\hat{y}}$ direction.
-This decay naturally produces a singlet state of spin and the potential well can be constructed such that particle 2 is stored with the above superposition of two counter-propagating momenta.